 The exam period for GCSEs and A-levels on average takes roughly a month, this is a long period of time between the first and the last exam.
 Therefore not everybody is as ready for their last exam at the time that their first exam takes place.
 Regular tutoring can keep your child motivated, curb that exam period slump and help prioritise and organise their studies.

-Here’s how an online tutor can give you the best chance of achieving your grades during your exams:
+Here are 5 ways an online tutor can give you the best chance of achieving your grade goals during your exams:

 Memorising every quote or equation they need to know is one thing, but getting through the whole exam with the appropriate time put into each answer is quite another.
 It makes sense for your teen to have focussed on all the information they need to understand for each exam, but in the final lead-up, getting their technique down is just as important.

-Our online tutors are all either qualified teachers or recent graduates in their chosen subject.
-With Sherpa the great thing is that lesson times are really flexible.
+Our online tutors are all either qualified teachers or recent graduates in their chosen subjects.
+With Sherpa, the great thing is that lesson times are really flexible.
 So as your child weaves their way through their exam timetable, you can book lesson times that fit around it as needed.